 Find a way to take this step!

 • What do you see as a good first step to remedy this situation?

-• If you’ve broken free of this habit, what was most difficult during your transition?
+• If you broke free of this habit, what was most difficult during the transition?

 Let’s learn from each other and take another step toward non-overwhelm.